xmos/lib_src/doc/rst/programming_guide/multi_rate_hifi_src.rst

 Usage
 -----

-Both SSRC and ASRC functions are accessed via a standard function calls, making them accessible from C or XC.
+Both SSRC and ASRC functions are accessed via standard function calls, making them accessible from C or XC.
 Both SSRC and ASRC functions are passed an external state structure which provides re-entrancy.
-The functions may be called in-line with your processing or placed on a logical core within it's own task to provide guaranteed performance.
+The functions may be called in-line with other signal processing or placed on a logical core within its own task to provide guaranteed performance.
 By placing the calls to SRC functions on separate logical cores, multiple instances can be processed concurrently.

 The API is designed to be simple and intuitive with just two public functions per sample rate converter type.